FullScreenShenanigans/Documentation/Inputs.md

 }
 ```

+The module saves a history of the events run with a timestamp.
 A history is saved so its possible to play back event information by simulating keystrokes.
-The timestamp indicates when events happen which allows for proper delay between events.
+The timestamp indicates when events happen which makes for proper delay between events.

 More can be read about InputWritr on its [Readme](https://github.com/FullScreenShenanigans/InputWritr/blob/master/README.md).